nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 In the diagram, `FindXYZexample` is just a placeholder for user input.
 You can look at the UG for sample user input for different find commands.

+### Editing Feature

+The design and implementation of `edit` commands are similar to `find` commands and their sequence diagrams differ minimally.
+For developers, you can trace through the code similarly with the `find` commands.

 --------------------------------------------------------------------------------------------------------------------